-- AGL should review its practices in relation to security deposits to satisfy the Industry Regulator that it is complying with the Retail Code (and particularly concerning the application of eligibility criteria and the return of security deposits to consumers). - Specific information will be sought from AGL as part of the SAIIR compliance monitoring process to ensure it is meeting the Retail Code requirements in relation to requiring and holding security deposits from customers.
+- there will be an opportunity for benchmarking South Australian electricity retailers against Victorian electricity retailers in relation to security deposit matters when the new Victorian Sale and Supply Code is implemented. - it is the responsibility of AGL to seek security deposits from customers only in compliance with the Retail Code - AGL has been requested to provide an audit report on its practices in relation to security deposits to satisfy the Industry Regulator that it is complying with the Retail Code (and particularly concerning the application of eligibility criteria and the return of security deposits to consumers). - Specific information has been sought from AGL as part of the SAIIR compliance monitoring process to ensure it is meeting the Retail Code requirements in relation to requiring and holding security deposits from customers.

-3.7.
+2.8.
 Approval of security deposits

-3.7.1.
+2.8.1.
 Present level of security deposits